mne-tools/mne-cpp/doc/gh-pages/pages/install/buildguide.md

 ---
 title: Build from Source
-parent: Setup
+parent: Install
 nav_order: 2
 ---
-# Build from Source
+# Build from source

 ## Get a compiler